Kinship Caregiver Support Specialist

 Criminal Background Check

-Because this position has access to confidential client, employee, or financial information OR direct interaction with children, any final candidate hired into this position must successfully pass a criminal background check performed by the State of Washington.
+Because this position has access to confidential client, employee, or financial information OR direct interaction with children any final candidate hired into this position must successfully pass a criminal background check performed by the State of Washington.
 Any job offer is contingent on successfully passing this background check.
 A list of disqualifying convictions for this position is available here.

-To express your interest in this position, please submit your resume and one-page cover letter indicating why this position is the right opportunity for you in Smart Recruiters.
+To express your interest in this position, please submit your resume and a one-page cover letter indicating why this position is the right opportunity for you in Smart Recruiters.

 Resumes submitted without a cover letter will not be considered.